Validation Studies

 Typically, there are three types of cluster sampling:

-When we talk about “stages” in the context of sampling, it indicates the number of steps taken toward selecting the desired sample group.
+When we talk about “stages” in sampling, it indicates the number of steps taken toward selecting the desired sample group.

 Let’s go over the three main types of this sampling method: